Hawksford's Foreign Entrepreneurs Service Package [Package: FE1]

-Let us know that you wish to proceed forward with this package by clicking the “Set Up Now” button above and completing the online form.
-Upon receipt of your request, one of our client services consultants will follow-up with you to clarify any questions you might have and to advice you of the next steps.
+Complete the online form to let us know that you wish to proceed with this package.
+Upon receipt of your request, one of our client services consultants will follow-up with you to clarify any questions you might have and advise you of the next steps.

 Step 2: Provide company incorporation details

 We will send you the relevant forms for you to furnish the required details.
 Supporting documents will be required to facilitate the due diligence work and preparation of the incorporation documents accordingly.

 Step 3: Make payment

 Upon receipt of the completed registration details form and due diligence clearance, we will send you an invoice for our services.
 In order for us to commence our services, you will need to make payment as per the invoice sent to you.
 We accept bank transfer, local cheque, or credit card.

 Upon receipt of the payment, we will prepare the necessary registration documents and email them to you for signing.
 If you are in Singapore, you can visit our office and sign the documents.

 Upon receipt of the signed incorporation and supporting documents from you, we will proceed to branch office registration with the Accounting and Corporate Regulatory Authority of Singapore (ACRA).